 CHRIS AND LINDSEY’S TIPS OF THE WEEK:

-Lindsey: In an aggressive market where you are often competing to buy a house, consider writing a “love letter” to the sellers.
+Lindsey: In an aggressive housing market, consider writing a “love letter” to the sellers.
 By creating an emotional connection with them, you give yourself an edge.
-People want to know that the new owners will take care of the memories they made in that house and will love it like they did.
+People want to know that the new owners will take care of the memories they made in that house.
+They want the new owners to love it like they did.

 Chris: If you need to move a lot of earth to, lets say, building a deck!
 Look into renting a dingo!
 You can rent them by the day and it cuts your time in half.
 Plus it is super easy and fun to use.